Khayerkhal: Assets and resources at Khayerkhal

 SHGs: There are 23 women SHGs formed by PRI though they were limited to savings and credit.
 After the recent intervention of GUS and SUS, groups are aware of the concept of group dynamics as well as functioning better.
 Another 2 groups formed by SUS and supported by the GUS for mainstreaming the groups.

 The groups are involved in social works including sending the children to school regularly as well as keeping good relationship with GUS, PRI members, VEC etc. The groups are also participating in planning and implementing program.

-Farmers Club: Initiative of SUS, one farmers club (Sonali Farmars Club) formed by local 19 farmers through the support of NABARD and UBKGB.
+Farmers Club: Initiative of SUS, one farmers club ("Sonali Farmars Club") formed by local 19 farmers through the support of NABARD and UBKGB.

 Education: It was observed during the transact survey that while almost all children of eligible age were enrolled in schools, many were irregular.
-Some neighbourhoods were too far from the closest school, and there is only one Shishu Shiksha Kendra in the whole village.
+Some neighborhoods were too far from the closest school, and there is only one "Shishu Shiksha Kendra"(SSK) in the whole village.
 Also, some parents had issues with the regularity of teachers and the quality of their teaching.

-Health: There is no Primary Health Centre in Khayerkhal, and one has to go to Maynaguri and Jalapiguri Sadar hospital for the slightest of ailments like fever, cold, diarrhea etc.
+Health: There is no Primary Health Centre in 'Khayerkhal', and one has to go to "Maynaguri" and Jalapiguri Sadar hospital for the slightest of ailments like fever, cold, diarrhea etc.

-Agriculture and Irrigation: Agriculture in Khayerrkhal is hurt most by lack of irrigation facilities.
+Agriculture and Irrigation: Agriculture in "Khayerrkhal" is hurt most by lack of irrigation facilities.
 There are only 43 Shallow Tube Wells among 353 families involved in agriculture of various scales, one defunct River Lift Irrigation system, and insufficient Hand Tube wells.
 Most of the households are using the temporary open well to irrigate their land.

 Farmers' Club: Sonali Farmers Club is emerged as an effective institution in the rural areas as farmers have been benefited in all aspects of life.
 The people of the Khayerkhal farmers have long been interacting with existing and sustainable farmers club at other sansads.
 It is decided that farmers club will be formed by marginalized farmers and committed youths.

 Roads, Culverts (Communication): Most roads across Khayerkhal are made of mud, and most of them get slushy or even flooded during the rainy season.
 The problem is all the more grave in the Sit-Bhutan, a neighborhood that gets virtually cut off from the rest of the village during monsoons.